Hollie's birth story

 Keen to save anyone else from any further farting onslaught, shortly after breakfast I asked the on duty midwife if we might be able to go home later that day.
 I was desperate to see Rex and just have us all together.
 She told me they would organise it so we could go home when Eamo visited at lunchtime.

 Going home (well, trying to)

-A few hours later, we were discharged and headed to the car.
+I got my beautiful new baby changing bag all packed up with my newborn baby must-haves, and a few hours later we were discharged and headed to the car.
 In true 'it could only happen to us' fashion, Eamo left the car running in a precarious spot in the car park so we could jump in and go, which would have been a top idea had the car not locked itself.
 We got outside, the car going, keys inside and us with no way of getting in.
 Honestly, you couldn't make this shit up.

 Just as we were about to call Eamo's dad to get the spare key, he tried the driver's side door one more time and, by some miracle, it opened.
 I think the look on my face said everything he needed to know, bless him lol.
 "Sorry, I didn't know it would lock".
 Only us, honestly.